 Job Opportunities Outside Traditional Hospitals

-One of the best parts about the medical aesthetics field is it offers physicians and nurses a career opportunity outside traditional medical settings (i.e. hospitals and clinics).
+One of the best parts of the medical aesthetics field is it offers physicians and nurses a career opportunity outside traditional medical settings (i.e., hospitals and clinics).

 Many medical professionals decide to enter this multi-billion-dollar industry because: